eddatasci/unrollment_proj/paper/symposium.md

 Enrollment Management, Recruiting and Access Group, will provide an overview of the Unrollment Project, including both the substantive goals of the project and the process for undertaking research.
-The Unrollment project has an unusual structure for higher education research, where all data and code are publicly available, and research can be followed in "real time" as researchers post their results and discussions to GitHub, an open repository for code.
+The Unrollment Project has an unusual structure for higher education research, where all data and code are publicly available, and research can be followed in "real time" as researchers post their results and discussions to GitHub, an open repository for code.
 The project